The Entombment (Bouts): Description

 The Pharisee Nicodemus supports Christ as he is lowered, and can be identified by his similarity to Simon the Pharisee in another canvas attributed to Bouts, Christ in the House of Simon.
 The Virgin wears a white headdress and a dark blue dress with a yellowish mantle, and holds Christ's arm just above his wrist as if afraid to let go of her dead son.
 She is supported by John the Evangelist, who wears a red robe.
 Dressed in green robes, Mary Salome stands to the Virgin's left, wiping tears from her face with the fold of her white headdress.
 Mary of Clopas is behind them, holding a red cloth over her mouth, while the Magdalen is in the foreground at Christ's feet, dressed in a heavily folded cloak.
-The man in the brown–green tabard at the feet of Christ is probably Joseph of Arimathea, who, according to Gospel, brought Christ's body to Golgotha from Pontius Pilate.
+The man in the brown–green tabard at the feet of Christ is probably Joseph of Arimathea, who, according to the four canonical Gospels, brought Christ's body to Golgotha from Pontius Pilate.